-In the previous section introducing starting business in Japan, I noted that "..a properly prepared entry into the Japanese market will generate substantial levels of revenue..".
-So just what does 'properly prepared' mean?
+In the previous section introducing starting business in Japan, we noted that “…a properly prepared entry into the Japanese market will generate substantial levels of revenue…”; but just what does ‘properly prepared’ mean?

-Maybe surprisingly, being 'properly prepared' to start doing business in Japan does not necessarily mean (unless you are in a capital intensive industry) having huge cash reserves.
-I was on the executive team of one US company that did not have enough cash in the bank to make payroll in January and yet IPO'd in the US on October 16 the same year after some very successful deals with Japanese companies!
+Maybe surprisingly, being properly prepared to start business in Japan does not necessarily mean having huge cash reserves (unless you are in a capital-intensive industry).
+I was the Japanese subsidiary President of a US software vendor that did not have enough cash in the bank to make payroll in January, but IPO’d in the US in October the same year after some very successful deals with Japanese companies!

-Lastly, being 'properly prepared' definitely does not mean having already succeeded in both the US and Europe with the implication that you are now 'finally ready for Japan'.
-Japanese companies succeeded in Japan long before they entered the US and European markets and I am convinced that any company that develops the discipline to first succeed in Japan will then succeed more consistently and profitably elsewhere.
-We at Venture Japan passionately believe that Japan should be #1 on your list of international priorities.
+Lastly, being properly prepared definitely does not mean having already succeeded in both the US and Europe; the implication being that your company is ‘…at last ready for Japan’.
+Japanese companies obviously succeeded in Japan long before they entered the US and European markets.
+I strongly believe that just as with Toyota, Yamaha, Sony, Nikon and the rest, any company with the discipline needed to first succeed in Japan will then succeed more consistently and profitably elsewhere.
+Make Japan #1 on your company’s list of international priorities!

-Being properly prepared, and one of the keys to consistently successful business in Japan (as elsewhere), is simply being able to deliver committed products and services on time.
-That means having enough well-founded confidence in your ability and your team's ability that you can make commitments to a Japanese customer or partner and guarantee being able to deliver on those commitments on the promised dates.
-If you don't have that confidence then irrespective of the depth of your corporate pockets you are not ready for business in Japan.
-Making a commitment and failing to deliver on it is the secret of failure in Japan even more so than it is in any other market!
+Being properly prepared, and one of the keys to consistently successful business in Japan, is simply being able to deliver quality products and services on time with excellent customer support.
+That means having such confidence in your team’s ability that you can make commitments to a Japanese customer or partner and guarantee being able to deliver on those commitments on the promised dates.
+If you don’t have that confidence, then irrespective of the depth of your company’s corporate pockets, it is not ready for business in Japan.
+Making a commitment, then failing to deliver on it, is the secret of failure in Japan even more so than in other markets.